unicornlaunching/esoteria/README.md

 ## Books Tech People Never Read [and it shows]
 ##### Not one of those other shitty lists with the same Dostoevsky Jordan Peterson stuff

+## To Find A Book Online

+Google TITLE OF BOOK filetype:pdf

+For example

+Beyond Positive Thinking filetype:pdf

 ***

 ## Books